 El Dorado County is now in the Red Tier of the State’s reopening plan.
 The entire state of California hopes to be fully open by June 15, if two criteria are met:

 Hotels and lodging are open with modifications.
-Hotel fitness centers can be open outdoors only with modifications.
+Hotel fitness centers can be open with 10% capacity.
 Indoor pools, hot tubs, saunas, and steam rooms must remain closed.

 The following sectors will have additional modifications in addition to 100% masking and physical distancing:

 - Outdoor recreational facilities: Allow outdoor operation only for the purpose of facilitating physically distanced personal health and wellness through outdoor exercise, without any food, drink or alcohol sales.

 - Retail: Allow indoor operation at 50% capacity.